Effects of Time Synchronization on Time-Aware Shaping¶

 The showcase contains a network that uses time-aware shaping and inaccurate local clocks in each network node.
 Time-aware shaping requires synchronized time among all network nodes, so we also use gPTP for time synchronization.
 This results in a constant end-to-end delay for the traffic.
 We examine how failure and recovery in time synchronization affect the delay.

-If time synchronization fails for some reason, e.g. due to the primary master clock going offline, the end-to-end delay guarantees of time-aware shaping cannot be met anymore.
-However, time synchronization can continue and delay guarantees can be met if all network nodes switch over to a secondary master clock.
+If time synchronization fails for some reason, such as the primary clock going offline, time-aware shaping cannot guarantee bounded delays any longer.
+Time synchronization can continue and delay guarantees can be met however, if all network nodes switch over to a secondary master clock.

 To demonstrate this, we present three cases, with three configurations: